TAB New Zealand: Governance

 The Board has formally constituted three Board committees - the Dates Committee, the Audit and Finance Committee and the Compensation and Development Committee.
 These committees support the Board by considering relevant issues at a suitably detailed level and reporting back to the Board.

-Each committee has a written charters setting out their roles and responsibilities, membership, functions, reporting procedures and the manner in which they are to operate.
+Each committee has written charters setting out their roles and responsibilities, membership, functions, reporting procedures and the how they are to operate.
 The structure and membership of each committee is reviewed annually.

 Dates Committee

-The Dates Committee is established in accordance with section 42 of the Racing Act 2003, which requires the committee to determine, following consultation with each of the recognised industry organisations, the annual racing calendar that betting will take place on.
+The Dates Committee is established by section 42 of the Racing Act 2003, which requires the committee to determine, following consultation with each of the recognized industry organizations, the annual racing calendar that betting will take place on.

 Audit and Finance Committee

-The Audit and Finance Committee assists the Board in discharging its responsibilities with respect to financial reporting and the financial risk management practices of the NZRB, the work and performance of the internal audit function and the NZ Racing Board's external auditor, Deloitte.
+The Audit and Finance Committee assists the Board in discharging its responsibilities concerning to financial reporting and the financial risk management practices of the NZRB, the work and performance of the internal audit function and the NZ Racing Board's external auditor, Deloitte.